eriksvedang/eriksvedang.github.io/_posts/2024-09-08-shodan-before-forty.md

 skill, a rank is just a number.
 I have started playing online again, but with slower games.
 My opponents are really easy now that I get matched against people with such a low rank.
 I practice as often as I can, but try to not stress about it.
-This game is so much fun.

 I wrote this article to motivate myself, to be a bit more accountable.
 In two years I will read it again and see if I reached my